 Rejuvenation: 10 Dares to Unleash Bold New Energy (the last two are a surprise)

-The Excy Mobile Coaching App will guide us through the positions, which will focus on pedaling Excy as a recumbent bike, upper body ergometer, and in the supine lying down exercise bike position.
-Make sure to download the Excy app to follow along.
+Throughout the month, enjoy pedaling Excy as a recumbent bike, upper body ergometer, and in the supine lying down exercise bike position or another fun workout position of your choice.
+Make sure to download the Excy app for coaching and to keep you motivated!

 Sleep feels like the best place to start this rejuvenation challenge.
 It’s one of the most important keys to health and is essential for muscle repair, memory consolidation, and for regulating hormones responsible for growth and appetite.
 So, for the next 30 days make it the centerpiece of rejuvenating your body and brain for optimal function.